radhaJava/RecipeManager/README.md

 UML Class diagram (PlantUML)

 # Launch
-To run the Jar file in commandprompt(cmd) using java -jar FoodMora.jar There are documents for this project located at the folder.
+To run the Jar file in commandprompt(cmd) using java -jar foodmora.jar There are documents for this project located at the folder.